The kernel of graph indices for vector search: Connecting SVG to other graph indices

 Hence, if $\beta = angle (\vect{x}_j - \vect{x}_i \,,\, \vect{x}_k - \vect{x}_i ) \leq \theta$, $\vv{ik} \notin \set{E}$. \end{appendixproof}

-In summary, the edge pruning rules used in \cref{algo:pruning_meta} by some of the most popular graph indices can be regarded as specializations of the SVG optimization.
-These specializations, described in \cref{fig:triangle}, emerge from applying the optimization to triplets of points.
+In summary, the edge pruning rules used in \zcref{algo:pruning_meta} by some of the most popular graph indices can be regarded as specializations of the SVG optimization.
+These specializations, described in \zcref{fig:triangle}, emerge from applying the optimization to triplets of points.